pattonsgirl/CS4900-AppSoftwareDev/Web_Dev/Homework 4.md

 ## Description

-Perform the following tasks in your course **homework** repository.
+Make a **branch** off of your GROUP UI repository OR off of `lastname-homework3` named `lastname-homework4`.
+Perform the following tasks on this branch.

 ### 1. READ: Verify Data Display
 1. Ensure your main list component correctly fetches and displays all items from the backend API as completed in the previous assignment.